How to automate Freshdesk tickets: The complete 2026 guide

 Expert Verified

-The good news?
-You don’t have to drown in tickets.
-Automation can take over the repetitive work, letting your team focus on the tricky customer issues that actually require a human touch.
+The platform is designed to scale with you.
+Automation can take over repetitive work, letting your team focus on the tricky customer issues that actually require a human touch.

 This guide will walk you through three different ways you can set up Freshdesk ticket automation.
-We’ll start with the tools already built into Freshdesk, look at connecting to other apps, and finally, show you how to use AI for a smarter, more scalable workflow.
+We'll start with the tools already built into Freshdesk, look at connecting to other apps, and finally, show you how to use AI for a smarter, more scalable workflow that works alongside your helpdesk.

 What you'll need to get started